mattmcnabb/mattmcnabb.github.io/_posts/2014-11-01-rosetta-code.md

 [I Before E Except After C][IBeforeE]

 So what are you waiting for?
-Get out there and attach an unsolved task, or let me know how you would solve the problems I posted.
+Get out there and attack an unsolved task, or let me know how you would solve the problems I posted.

 **P.S.** For fun and extra credit, Google 'recursion.' ;)